-22. By issuing and renewing the Epidemic Notice, the Prime Minister declared she was satisfied the effects of an outbreak of a quarantinable disease were likely to significantly disrupt essential government and business activity in New Zealand.
-This continues to be the case due to the ongoing risk of further outbreaks due to the worsening outbreaks overseas.
-While progress is underway for the approval and rollout of COVID-19 vaccines, it will still take months for a vaccine to be approved and rolled out in New Zealand and other jurisdictions.
+- 17. By issuing and renewing the Epidemic Notice, the Prime Minister declared she was satisfied the effects of an outbreak of a quarantinable disease were likely to significantly disrupt essential government and business activity in New Zealand.
+This continues to be the case as overseas jurisdictions still face high numbers of COVID-19 cases. - 18.
+While there has not been any lockdowns in New Zealand in the last 3 months, there ongoing risk to New Zealand in the event of any community transmission remains high, as highlighted by ongoing cases at the border and community cases in Australia, with the need for controls (such as section 70 Health Act notices and restrictions on travel from Australian states) to manage the public health risks. - 19.
+While progress is underway for the rollout of COVID-19 vaccines both in New Zealand and overseas, it will still take months for a vaccine to be rolled out to the general public in New Zealand, and to have widespread uptake (and effect) overseas.